Maram-Mohammad/AirQuality/README.md

 ├── package.json
 └── ...

-## Getting Started

 ### Prerequisites

 Make sure you have Node 16 and npm installed on your machine.

-### Installation Locally

-To run the application locally, use the following command:
-1. Install dependencies:
-    npm install
-2. Compile and build Code
-    npm run compile
-3. Run The App
-    npm start

-The application will be accessible at http://localhost:5052.

-#### Running with Docker

-    docker-compose up

-    This command will build the Docker image and start the application in containers.

-    Open your web browser and access the application at http://localhost:5052.

 ## CI/CD